DinoChiesa/Apigee-Cloud-Run-Authentication-Example/README.md

    endpoint.
 The SA that the  Apigee proxy is running as, must have `iam.serviceAccountTokenCreator` role on the Service Account that it requests an Identity Token for.
-(This is true even if the Service Account requested is the same identity as the caller!, ie if a Service Account is requesting an Identity Token for itself.)
+(This is true even if the Service Account requested is the same identity as the caller!, ie if a Service Account is requesting an Identity Token _for itself_.)

-   This works like the previous case, and uses the same service account, but your API Proxy logic is obtaining the ID token "manually" with a network call, and in this case, does not cache it (though you could add to the proxy logic, to do so).
+   This works like the previous case, and _in this example_, it uses the same service account, but that is not a requirement.
+Your API proxy could impersonate any Service Account, that it has the right role for.
+And that can be dynamically determined at runtime, if you have a need for that. your API Proxy logic is obtaining the ID token "manually" with a network call, for whatever service account it needs.

+   This sample does not cache the retrieved token; that would be straightforward to implement but I thought it would clutter the implementation here.

    The "impersonated" Service account must have `run.invoker` role on the Cloud Run service, in order for this to work.
 In that case, you will see a happy